Clear Access to Your Meter

 Regular meter readings help to ensure that you're billed only for the actual amount of gas or electric you've used, and that your equipment is working properly.

-Make sure your meter is visible at all times and accessible for maintenance and emergency responders, like NIPSCO service personnel, meter readers and firefighters.
-Be sure to keep clear access to your meter dials for our meter readers to get an accurate reading.
-While you are working on your lawn in the summer, be sure to trim bushes and trees around utility meters.
+For this reason, please make sure your meter is visible at all times and accessible for maintenance and emergency responders, like NIPSCO service personnel and firefighters.
+While you are working on your lawn in the summer, be sure to trim bushes and trees around your meters.
 And while you are shoveling snow in the winter, be sure to clear snow and ice from the meters and service line connections for clear visibility.

 Protect your meter(s) during harsh winter weather

 Why is it so important to keep your meter clear?
 Accumulated snow places stress on your gas meter piping, and damage to the piping can cause a gas leak.
 Blocked regulator vents may result in abnormal pressure, affect appliance operation and interrupt service.